 Unlike Haley1, this incarnation lacks direct unit support spells, and she doesn't have battlegroup spells either.
-Self-support units and a few jacks are usually the way to go with Haley2.
-Some pieces worth consideration, no matter the theme you play.
+Self-supporting units and a few jacks are usually the way to go with Haley2.
+This tip is worth your consideration, no matter what theme you play.

 Haley likes these support models, which are in all/most themes:

 - Journeyman Warcaster - An Arcane Shield on your most precious model.
-Put a Sentinel under his care to have a readily available Shield Guard as well.
+Put a Sentinel under his care to have a readily available Shield Guard.

-- Captain Arlan Strangewayes - Extra focus so that Haley's reserves can go elsewhere instead of allocating.
+- Captain Arlan Strangewayes - Extra focus so that Haley's reserves can go elsewhere instead of allocating to jacks.

 - Squire - The extra FOCUS is crucial for your spells, while Future Sight + Arcane Realignment offers great safety on delivering your offensive spells.
 The additional 2" CTRL range allows you to catch models under your feat with a bit more safety.

 - Heavy Metal.
-Lots of arc nodes, free solos that she has synergy with?
-Yes please.
+Lots of arc nodes and free solos that she has synergy with.

 - As a fragile caster she benefits from the electo-immunity of Storm Division, and the high accuracy and damage of the theme's units mean they don't need as many buff spells.